| Though Eowyn could not eat,

 "Sit down, lad," said Gimli, "Aragorn will soon

-Aragorn placed his hand on Eowyn's forehead and closed his eyes.
+Aragorn, meanwhile, had placed his hand on Eowyn's forehead and

+closed his eyes.
 Moments passed.
-Then Eowyn's body suddenly convulsed, arching
+Then Eowyn's body suddenly convulsed,

-up from the bed and she took a great gasping breath, opening her
+arching up from the bed, and she took a great, gasping breath,

-Legolas slipped through Fingolfin's grasp and was beside her
+Legolas slipped through Fingolfin's grasp and was at her side

 in an instant.
 "Eowyn," he whispered.

-Eowyn tried to reply, but her voice made no sound.
+Eowyn tried to reply, but her lips made no sound.

-"Do not speak yet, Eowyn," said Aragorn.
-He removed
+"Do not try to speak yet, Eowyn," said Aragorn.
+He

-the medicine pouch from his belt.
-"These herbs," he
+removed the medicine pouch from his belt.
+"These herbs,"

 water, "will strengthen your blood."
 He helped her to